hhandika/segui/website/docs/cli-usage/filter.md

 ## Filtering based on parsimony informative sites

 `segul` provides two ways in filtering based on parsimony informative sites.
-First, by inputing the minimal number of parsimony informative sites using the `--pinf` option.
+First, by inputting the minimal number of parsimony informative sites using the `--pinf` option.
 It will filter alignments that at least contains the input number of parsimony informative sites.

 For example, in the command below, we will filter alignments in `alignments` directory with minimal contain 50 parsimony informative sites: